denismurphy/oxidation/README.md

 # 🦀 Oxidation

-Oxidation is a collection of code snippets and examples that I've created while learning Rust.
+Oxidation is a collection of naive code snippets and examples that I've created while learning Rust.

 ## 🌟 Features